quill18/VideoSummarize/README.md

 | `medium` | 769 MB | Slow | Better | ~5 GB |
 | `large` | 1550 MB | Very Slow | Best | ~10 GB |
 | `turbo` | 1550 MB | Fast | Best | ~6 GB |

+Turbo is the default and is recommended if you have sufficient memory.

 ## Environment Configuration